PunitSoniME/face-detection-using-javascript/README.md

 ## If you face any error in console, please do following
 ## navigator.getUserMedia is now deprecated and is replaced by navigator.mediaDevices.getUserMedia
+## So change navigator.getUserMedia with navigator.mediaDevices.getUserMedia in script.js file